ScriptRelics/Multiboot_Flash_Drive/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md

 From here you can eject your USB and/or boot into your new portable operating system.

-### Manually Editing the Boot Menu
+### Editing the Boot Menu

 You can edit the boot menu to change the auto start time or the selected system.
-There is also a scrip that can do this for you, [HERE]().
+My scrip should do this for you IF you used kali-linux-2016.2-amd64 that I installed, [HERE](./Multiboot_Flash_Drive/Kali-Persistence-setup.sh).
+This script also updates your persistence and the entire system.

+If the script cant work for you, you can make a manual edit to the boot menu

 ![Yumi Boot Menu](https://www.pendrivelinux.com/wp-content/uploads/YUMI-Boot-Menu.png "Yumi Boot Menu")